gantgarrett/100-days-of-code/log.md

 I want this program to be efficient so that's why I need to use the API.
 I need to get this down.

+### Day 2: July 16th, 2019

+**Today's Progress:**

+Today I coded for about 2 hours and I got a lot done.

+I'm building the autocomplete scraper just like Keyword Researcher but I will make my software more user friendly.

+I'm practically stealing Keyword Researcher's functionality.
+I want to make my own version so I won't have to pay for Keyword Researcher.

+It's legitimate Google data too which is very useful.
+I'm using Python and I need to be able to parse JSON data.

+**Thoughts:**

+This will take some time to complete but it's a lot of fun so far.
+I'm glad it's actual data that can be useful. :)

+I LOVE data scraping!